hulkco/beaconstac.github.io/docs/tutorials/developer-using-geofences.md

 ---
-layout: default
+layout: post
 title: Developer - Creating and using geofences
 ---
-# Developer: Creating and using geofences
+## Developer: Creating and using geofences

 One of the most frequently asked questions by marketers is ‘What can I do to ensure people with my app have bluetooth turned on?’
 This is a fair question and was a big challenge till recently.